What do we want? To live a life of peace and contentedness, in touch with ourselves (and each other) and in harmony with the planet?

 So the invitation is this — stop seeking.

 I’m not saying stop doing and creating and enjoying life.
-I’m saying this — realize deeply that doing things and getting things and having things does not bring us lasting fulfillment, peace and joy.
+I’m saying this — realize deeply that doing things and getting things and having things does not bring us lasting fulfilment, peace and joy.

 Things can’t fill us up or make us feel whole.
 It’s a simple sobering truth.